 3. Catch a Rainbow at the Grand Canyon of the Yellowstone

-There is a big variety of hiking trails at the Grand Canyon of Yellowstone, but with young kids, many of them aren’t really an option.
+There is a wide variety of hiking trails at the Grand Canyon of Yellowstone, but with young children, many of them aren’t really an option.
 Don’t despair, because you can easily explore the Grand Canyon of Yellowstone with kids.

 There are several parking lots and viewpoints along the South Rim as well as along the North Rim of the Grand Canyon of the Yellowstone, allowing you to see the best places without having to hike for hours.